 All incorporated community organisations have some form of 'governing body' often referred to as a board or committee.
 The not-for-profit community organisation may refer to the people that are elected or appointed to the board or committee as board members, committee members, directors, trustees or responsible persons.
-What an organisation calls its board members will differ from organisation to organisation.
+What an organisation calls its board members will differ from one organisation to the next.

-Board members of not-for-profit community organisations can be: volunteer board members Volunteer board members volunteer their time, experience and expertise without the expectation (or receipt) of payment. paid board members Paid board members are paid for their services as a board member (sometimes known as directors' fees).
-This payment may be, for example, compensation for responsibility or time involved, and is increasingly being used to attract more skilled board members.
+Board members of not-for-profit organisations can be: volunteer board members Volunteer board members volunteer their time, experience and expertise without the expectation (or receipt) of payment. paid board members Paid board members are paid for their services as a board member (sometimes known as directors' fees).
+Compensation may be given to board members for certain responsibilities related to being on the board or for their time involved in fulfilling the role.
+Remuneration is increasingly being used by not-for- profit organisations to attract more skilled board members to the organisation.